andrecontisilva/andrecontisilva/README.md

 ### Hi there 👋

-You cand find out more about me at...
+You can find out more about me at...

 <!--
 **andrecontisilva/andrecontisilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.